mosentok/TrendingGiphyBot/README.md

 ### !Trend Random Cats

 If you pick a fast time, like 10 or 15 minutes, there might not be new gifs yet.
 If you want, you can tell the bot to get a random gif when this happens.
-Use this command like `!trend random cats` or `!trend random apex legends`.
+Use this command like `!trend random cats` or `!trend random legend of zelda`.

 Remember, this option is really only useful for fast times like 10 or 15 minutes.
 If you set a chill pace like 2 hours, there will almost always be a new trending gif, so the bot won't try to find a random one for you.